Safeguarding Policy & Procedure

 gareth.evans@carousel.org.uk

-If you need to speak with someone regarding safeguarding at Carousel and it is not possible or appropriate to make contact with the DSO, then either Carousel Deputy Artistic Director or Carousel Trustees should be contacted.
+If you need to speak with someone regarding safeguarding at Carousel and it is not possible or appropriate to make contact with the DSO, then either the Deputy Designated Safeguarding Officer (DDSO) or Carousel Trustees should be contacted.

 lizzie.banks@carousel.org.uk